jbilcke-hf/OpenClap-Format/README.md

 - generated outputs (images, videos, gaussian splatting videos)
 - revisions (for versionning prompts and outputs)

+**OpenClap** is an *open* format, and not just just because it has no licence fees, be because it can also be extended.

-**OpenClap** currently defines the *content* itself, not *how* it is produced.
-In the future, the format might evolve to introduce production workflows such as ComfyUI or Visual Blocks.
+You can reference any kind of file format in it for your content, and in the future it might also evolve to include production workflows such as embedded ComfyUI workflow files or Visual Blocks.

 ## Specification